 Serving the community for 25 years

 The Champion for Children Foundation, Children’s Services Council, and local government grew to embrace the concept of a “Public-Private Partnership” that could make good things happen fast.
-Since inception, the Foundation has underwritten many remarkable projects, changing the landscape of Highlands County and positively impacting the lives of thousands of children.
+Since inception, the Champion for Children Foundation has underwritten many remarkable projects, changing the landscape of Highlands County and positively impacting the lives of thousands of children.
 The Champion for Children Foundation continues to operate with faith in the “Public-Private Partnership”, a way of combining public monies with private gifts.
-The Foundation Board of Directors acknowledges and appreciates the generosity of the Highlands County community.
-They expect to continue making good things happen to improve the lives of local children and families for many years to come, for indeed, our children are our future.
+The Foundation Board of Directors acknowledges and appreciates the generosity of the Highlands County community, and they expect to continue making good things happen to improve the lives of local children and families for many years to come.
+For indeed, our children are our future.